DRIVER-EU/csharp-test-bed-adapter/README.md

 * Admin heartbeat: receiving from topic `system_admin_heartbeat` The adapter checks if the admin tool inside the test-bed is alive.
 If not during the first 10 seconds of this adapters existence, the adapter will enter `DEBUG` mode.
 If the admin tool was present but connection is lost somehow, the adapter will enter `DISABLED` mode until the admin tool comes back alive, re-sending and re-receiving all messages that were queued during being disabled.
 * Timing: receiving from topic `system_timing`
 The [time service](https://github.com/DRIVER-EU/test-bed-time-service) updates all adapters for setting a global time frame.
+Current time information can be retrieved from the `GetTimeInfo` method.
 * Time control: receiving from topic `system_timing_control` The [time service](https://github.com/DRIVER-EU/test-bed-time-service) also notifies all adapters on time changes, for instance whenever a running trial is paused.
-This only affects the adapter whenever the test-bed admin tool is present.
-In `DEBUG` mode, the adapter will not adhere to stop sending/receiving messages whenever the time service sends a `PAUSE` or `STOP` command via this topic.
+Currently, this is only changing the time state in the current time information.

 ### Dependencies